From fortress to wellness resort

 Historical details

-Many historic details were reused, such as the lamps, window frames and steel doors.
-Also, the original drinking water supply is reused.
-The sand layer on the roof captures the rainwater.
+Many historical details have been reused, such as the lamps, window frames and steel doors.
+The original drinking water supply is also reused.
+The sand layer on the roof collects rainwater.
 By pumping the rainwater through the original treatment plants, the water is filtered and stored in the three clean water cellars.
-From here, the water is pumped back for use in the new water supplies for toilet and shower water.
+From here the water is pumped back for use in the new water facilities for toilet and shower water.

 Very special is that the original concrete outer wall of the fort has become visible.
 At all other forts, this wall is hidden under a thick coating of sand, earth and grass.
-Against the outer wall, two new areas have been built: the wellness restaurant and the conference room.
+Two new areas have been built against the outer wall: the wellness restaurant and the conference room.
 Here you have a good view of this impressive concrete wall.
 Despite its new luxurious function, the fort has managed to retain its robust appearance as a military structure.

 Double UNESCO World Heritage Site